I. LAKE AGASSIZ REGIONAL LIBRARY

 4) NON-PRINT FORMATS

 Non-print materials are purchased for adults, children and youth to provide both information and entertainment.
-These formats include audio, compact discs, e-books, downloadable books and DVDs.
+These formats include music, audiobooks, ebooks, and DVDs.
 LARL may also purchase materials in other formats as they are produced or are in public demand.

 IV.
 COLLECTION MANAGEMENT POLICY

 Weeding of worn and obsolete materials is essential to LARL.
 Removing out-of-date materials may actually stimulate circulation of popular materials by presenting attractive and interesting collections.